PeterHolmqvist/love-riding/README.md

 After testing I decided to ditch the 3 separate pages and go with one page design.
 This due to the load time i experienced testing on mobile phone.
 And also that the navigtion menu was to cluttered with 3 pages plus 10 video sections.

 Did some testing in google dev tool and adjusted header positioning accordingly.
 Added contact page and some map and a footer.

+tossed out the map and the footer I was borrowing from coders coffehouse and started over from scratch, could not get the positioning with the iframe element.